 Why a Traineeship with Petroc?

-We have been offering Traineeships for two years with some fantastic successes (see case studies section later on).
+We have been offering Traineeships for several years with some fantastic successes (see case studies section later on).
 We have gained the knowledge necessary to ensure that we provide a young person with a real interest in your vocational area and give them the skills that they need to be able to succeed.
 Many of our trainees have been offered full time employment or Apprenticeships following their Traineeship and have proven to be a real asset to the companies which have employed them (See employer feedback section later on).

 What kinds of vocational areas can offer a Traineeship?